-What is the effect of chronic neuropathy and the Intravenous Gamma Globulin (IVIg) infusions on my life?
+What is the effect of Neuropathy and the Intravenous Gamma Globulin (IVIg) infusions on my life?

 The stress and impact on my family has been great, requiring much adjustment and rescheduling of my wife’s own medical appointments.
 We have adjusted our social life and activities to the limits of the mental and physical strength available to both of us.
-These adjustments have not been easy; but, it is how life with chronic neuropathy that can only be treated with IVIg has affected my life.
+These adjustments have not been easy; it is just life with neuropathy and IVIg.

 The one thing about chronic illness is that it is a growing understanding of what each person is experiencing.
 Our limitations now require less explanation, as we grow in understanding of what each of us must face as reality.
 We have learned for the most part to make lemonade from the lemons of chronic illness.
 Humor helps; alone time helps; and once in a while a good cry or scream does not hurt either.